 To keep it competitive, the 2019 facelift was much more comprehensive than a mere set of new bumpers and alloy wheels.
 As well as subtle design changes, there were bigger changes underneath, allowing plug-in hybrid and mild-hybrid powertrains to be fitted.
 The latter is fitted in all but the entry-level diesel, saving fuel by recuperating energy and giving the engine a helping hand to improve its efficiency.

 Practicality, as ever with Land Rover, is a top priority with the Discovery Sport.
 You have the option of adding another pair of rear seats to bring the total to seven.
-They can be folded away into the boot floor, which frees up 754 litres of luggage space.
+They can be folded away into the boot floor, which frees up 840 litres of luggage space (to the roof).
 As with most seven-seat vehicles, the third row of seats can be used by adults for short trips, but are best saved for children because there’s not much room for knees and feet.
 Fold away all five rear seats and there’s a huge 1,451 litres of space.

 There’s only one diesel engine available: a 2.0-litre with two different power ratings of 161bhp or 201bhp.
 The entry-level D165 engine is available with front-wheel drive and a manual gearbox, or with an auto and four-wheel drive.
 The less powerful version has the lowest CO2 emissions of the range but still sits in the highest Benefit-in-Kind (BiK) bracket.
-Economy of around 41-44mpg means refills should be relatively few and far between, and road tax is cheap – as long as your Sport costs less than £40,000.
+Economy of around 41-44mpg means refills should be relatively few and far between, and VED (road tax) is cheap – as long as your Sport costs less than £40,000.

 If you’d rather go for a petrol Discovery Sport, there’s also a 2.0-litre turbocharged engine, with 197, 246bhp or 286bhp - the latter being exclusive to the Discovery Sport Black model.